-The 220-foot-long right embankment was constructed of earth-fill over rock-filled timber cribs with a 10foot-wide embankment crest.
-The earthen embankment was raised to elevation 1184.84 feet NGVD by constructing a sheetpile wall on the upstream side of the embankment and filling in behind the sheetpile with earth.
-The sheetpile wall extends for 149 feet from its connection point with the tainter gate section and is anchored by concrete deadmen and steel tiebacks.
+The right embankment is 300-foot-long, as measured along the crest of the embankment, was constructed of earth-fill over rock-filled timber cribs with a 10-foot-wide embankment crest.
+The earthen embankment was raised to elevation 1184.84 feet NGVD, which included 1.3 feet of freeboard for long-term settlement, by constructing a sheetpile wall on the upstream side of the embankment and filling in behind the sheetpile with earth The current crest elevation is at approximate elevation 1184 feet NGVD which is within the range of anticipated settlement, for a total for a total height of approximately 30 feet.
+The sheetpile wall, which is 30-feet deep, extends for 149 feet from its connection point with the tainter gate section and is anchored by concrete deadmen and steel tiebacks